Last Updated on

 Whereas belt sanders use sandpaper belts, random orbit sanders take sandpaper pads that attach either with adhesive or, more popularly, with a velcro fastening.
 Most models have an ergonomic grip handle that is designed to be used with one hand.

-On the whole, they are generally fairly compact models with a low center of gravity to make them more maneuverable and comfortable to hold.
+On the whole, they are generally fairly compact models with a low centre of gravity to make them more manoeuvrable and comfortable to hold.